 Launching Successful Professionals

-Once enrolled in upper-level coursework within their college major, the Scholar Placement team supports Scholars in getting the skills, connections and experience needed to launch their dream career or post-baccalaureate education program.
+Once enrolled in upper-level coursework within their college major, the Scholar Career Development team supports Scholars in getting the skills, connections and experience needed to launch their dream career or post-baccalaureate education program.
 All Opportunity Scholars have access to a career network—both their college career center and the Career Development Team which includes individuals with over twenty years of career advising and knowledge of our state’s industry members.
 Scholars in their third year or beyond of undergraduate studies are invited to connect.
 Our Career Development team can be reached at firstname.lastname@example.org

 Skills that Shine Mentorship Program (StS)

-All third year Scholars participate in Placement 301: The StS program.
+All third year Scholars participate in Career Development 301: The StS program.
 We believe in the value mentorship brings to our Scholars during their undergraduate years – especially Scholars in their third year of study who are in critical need of exposure to the working world.
 Through StS, Scholars are paired with experienced industry mentors working across a variety of fields.
 Mentors are highly influential to their mentees, providing helpful anecdotes, advice and encouragement.
 After completion of the the StS program, mentees will have:

 - The confidence and skills to network and interview with professionals;